Dish of Chicken with Mushrooms & Ginger

 1. Mushrooms:

-Weight presumes fresh shitakes.
+Weight presumes fresh shiitakes.
 Soaking turns them from dry and stiff to soft and silky.
 Dried ones (called Chinese Black or Forest Mushrooms) can be used if you don't have fresh.
-Use 9 of them and soak in warm water at least 1/2 hour before you stem and slice.
+Use 9 of them (a little over 1 ounce) and soak in warm water about 1 hour before you stem and slice.
+Other mushrooms can be used.
 For details see our Shiitake Mushrooms page.

 2. Chilis: